vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 - **Charges 10% to 80% in About 20 Minutes**
 - **Has an EPA-Rated Range of up to 318 Miles** - in a mix of city and highway driving

-Since I was driving a 2023 long-range all wheel drive model, it has a 266 mile EPA range rating.
+Since I was driving a 2023 long-range all-wheel drive model, it has a 266-mile EPA range rating.
-The newer model years have a larger battery for the long-range model, and rear wheel drive models have that 318 mile range I mentioned above.
+The newer model years have a larger battery for the long-range model, and rear-wheel drive models have that 318-mile range I mentioned above.

 <div class="notice">
   <strong>Important Note: Road Tripping Isn't Where EVs Save You Money!</strong>